Crypto-Forge-Labs/crypto-yall/docs/AI_ASSISTED_SETUP.md

 ### Things you CAN share with the AI:
 - Your GitHub username
-- Gist URLs (so it can help you read off the ID)
+- The Gist ID only, if needed for troubleshooting.
+Avoid sharing secret Gist URLs unnecessarily.
-- Your Hyperliquid main wallet address (it's public on the blockchain anyway)
+- Your Hyperliquid main wallet address, if needed for troubleshooting (it is public blockchain information)
 - Error messages from failed steps
 - Screenshots of confusing UI